syncfusion-content/angular-docs/angular/TreeGrid/Filtering.md

 ## Filtering multiple columns dynamically

-It is possible to filtering multiple columns dynamically by using the [`filterContent`](/api/js/ejtreegrid#methods:filtercontent) public method.
+It is possible to filtering multiple columns dynamically by using the `filterContent` method.
-The below code snippet explains how to filter multiple columns dynamically in TreeGrid
+The below code snippet explains how to filter multiple columns dynamically in TreeGrid.

 {% highlight html %}